-HCWC is committed to achieving our mission of creating an environment where violence and abuse are not tolerated.
-We pursue many available resources to achieve this goal.
-Most of the funding for this program comes from federal and state grants along with a significant contribution from our main foundation partner, the St. David's Foundation.
-Lastly, we rely on support from our community and our fundraisers to support this critical program.
+HCWC is committed to achieving our mission of creating an environment where violence and abuse are not tolerated in the communities we serve.
+We use all available resources to achieve this goal.
+Most of the funding for this program comes from federal and state grants along with a significant contribution from our main foundation grant partner, the St. David's Foundation.